edHelper.com

 By Ekaterina Zhdanova-Redman

 1 For most of its history, Spain has been at the center of exploration and conquest.
-From the earliest years, Spanish territory was the source of all kinds of wars between Romans, Greeks, Goths, and Arabs.
+From the earliest years, Spanish territory was the source of wars with Romans, Greeks, Goths, and Arabs.
 In its later years, Spain was a driving force in Europe's expansion into the "New World."

-2 Cave paintings in Spain suggest human history there as far back as 25,000 BC.
+2 Cave paintings in Spain suggest human history there as far back as 30,000 BC.
+Iberians, Celts, Basques, and other, smaller, ethnic groups were native to the region.
 Phoenicians and Greeks occupied Spanish lands until the 3rd century BC, when the Romans arrived on the Spanish peninsula.
 Taking over Spain wasn't an easy fight for the Romans.
 In fact, it took them about 200 years to fully take over the country.
-Only after these two centuries of struggles, were Roman laws and customs adopted by the Spanish natives.
+Only after these two centuries of struggles were Roman laws and customs adopted by the Spanish natives.

-3 Roman rule didn't last too long--within just a few hundred years, invaders from the west poured into Spain.
+3 Roman rule lasted about five hundred years.
+Then invaders poured into Spain.
 In 409 AD, Visigoths from Germany invaded Roman Hispania (Spain's name under Roman rule.)
 In ten short years, the Visigoths took Spain from the Romans.
 The Visigoths ruled for just fewer than 300 years.

-5 The years that followed the Moor conquest of Spain were some of the most productive years in Spain's history.
-Schools, mosques, and public baths were built and arts and sciences grew tremendously during Moor rule.
+5 The years that followed the Moors' conquest of Spain were some of the most productive years in Spain's history.
+Schools, mosques, and public baths were built, and arts and sciences grew tremendously during Moorish rule.
 Also, new ways of farming were developed.

 For the complete story with questions: click here for printable